agential-ai/agential/CONTRIBUTING.md

 Make sure to add poetry to path by adding `C:\Users\<username>\.local\bin` to path in advanced system settings.
 For other operating systems, the path will be different.
 Ensure poetry is in the environment variable paths.

-To Ensure that pipx has been successfully installed, type in the command:
+To ensure that pipx has been successfully installed, type in the command:

 ```
 pipx -- version